 After completing the assessment you can draft the stakeholders management strategy.
-This strategy will help you deal with your stakeholders according to their requirements, influence, and interest on the project.
+This strategy will help you deal with your stakeholders according to their requirements, influence, and interest in the project.

-Please note that this information may not be shown to all team members; therefore it will be in the best interest of your project if you keep the stakeholder register in some secure place and limit its access.
+Please note that this information may not be shown to all team members; therefore, it will be in the best interest of your project if you keep the stakeholder register in a secure place and limit its access.

-Before concluding the post, let’s revisit some key points for the last time:
+Before concluding the post, let’s revisit some key points:

 - A stakeholder is a person, group or entity who has any kind of interest in your project.